jillkaria2709/Socioeconomic-Signals/README.md

 ## Project Overview
 This project explores how economic conditions—specifically income, inflation, and personal expenditure—relate to violent crime rates across U.S. states from 2012 to 2022.
 Using Python, we collected, cleaned, merged, and analyzed both structured (CSV) and semi-structured (JSON) data to derive insights through statistical analysis and dynamic visualizations.

-This project was completed as part of **IST652 - Scripting for Data Analysis**.
+This project was completed as part of **IST652 - Scripting for Data Analysis**

----

 ## Team
 - **Jill Karia**
 - **Shivani Pandeti**
 - **Reeya Tapan Patra**

----

 ## Data Sources
 - **Personal Income Data** ([BEA](https://apps.bea.gov/regional/downloadzip.ht))